-1.5 Outline of the paper
+1.3 Outline of the paper

-As we have already seen in the previous introductory sections, the topic of representation in vision is broad and will be subsequently reviewed from several viewpoints.
-We start with two brief and rather general aspects on visual abstraction (section 2) and representational levels (section 3), and focus then on object representations in section 4.
-The extension from objects to scene representations is covered by section 5, and we conclude with a dedicated section on promising future research directions (section 6) and a summary.
+The previous introductory sections already showed that the topic of representation in vision is quite broad so that it deserves to be reviewed from various viewpoints.
+We start with brief and rather general aspects on visual abstraction and representational levels (section 2), and focus then on object representations in section 3.
+The extension from objects to scene representations is covered by section 4, and we conclude with a dedicated section on promising future research directions (section 5).

-2 Visual Abstraction
+2 Visual Abstraction and Representational Levels